 Tulane University (USA)

-Ken Schwartz, serves as Executive Director of the Phyllis Taylor Center for Social Innovation and Design Thinking at Tulane University, where he holds the Michael Sacks Chair in Civic Engagement and Social Entrepreneurship.
-Previously Dean of Tulane School of Architecture (2008-2018), he joined the university shortly after Hurricane Katrina and transformed the school's funding profile, raising nearly $25 million including securing a $15 million endowment gift from Mrs. Taylor in 2014.
+• Ken Schwartz, serves as Executive Director of the Phyllis Taylor Center for Social Innovation and Design Thinking at Tulane University, where he holds the Michael Sacks Chair in Civic Engagement and Social Entrepreneurship.
+Previously Dean of Tulane School of Architecture (2008-2018), he joined the university shortly after Hurricane Katrina and transformed the school's funding profile, raising nearly $25 million, including an additional $15 million that we secured as an endowment gift from Mrs. Phyllis Taylor to launch the new university-wide, cross-disciplinary center for social innovation at Tulane University.
 His research interests focus on social innovation, civic engagement, and sustainable design thinking.
 With extensive nonprofit board experience and proven strategic planning skills, Schwartz has positioned the Taylor Center as a leading force in social change initiatives, building strong partnerships throughout New Orleans and beyond while preparing for leadership transition in 2026.

 Schwartz's scholarly activities center on civic engagement, social entrepreneurship, and design thinking.
 His transformative leadership at Tulane School of Architecture (2008-2018) included launching innovative programs in community engagement and sustainable design.
 He has demonstrated exceptional resource development skills, raising nearly $25 million for the School of Architecture and securing the $15 million Taylor Center endowment gift, transforming a program with virtually no fundraising capacity post-Hurricane Katrina.